Lavender Garden Cameron Highlands

 Colorful Gerbera Daisies At Lavender Gardens In Cameron Highlands – Photo by Travelswithsun

-The main field to the side of the ticket counter has other flowers besides lavender.
+The central garden to the side of the ticket counter has other flowers besides lavender.
+But you can only look at the flowers from the perimeter.

 Walkway At Lavender Farm In Cameron Highlands